 Two other important buildings are to be found within the Gardens.
 The Shade House or Octagon is a sunken area of 2,300m2 with a terraced perimeter, designed for more delicate species which need a cooler, more humid environment.
 It is landscaped with rocky outcrops, waterfalls, streams and a winding path around the plants.

 A museum devoted to the palm tree and the history of harvesting of palm products is being put together.
 Not open at the time of the author's visit, the 2000 exhibits reputedly include a 3 metre canoe made from the wood of a Peruvian palm.
 One of the rooms is devoted to the local Canary Island Date Palm, and the museum includes a herbarium and lecture rooms.

 The Visitor Experience

 If a garden such as this were flat and dreary, or if the whole place had an unkempt, underfunded look about it, then however special the plants may be, a walk round the Palmetum would be an uninspiring affair.
 But no such problems currently exist.
-The layout, plantings and landscaping of the Palmetum have been described, but equally important are visitor friendly features, and the maintenance of an attractive environment.
+The layout and plantings of the Palmetum have already been described, but equally important are visitor friendly features, and the maintenance of an attractive environment.
 At the time of the author's visit, pathways were clear of litter, and grass areas were grassy, not muddy or weedy.
-Of course at the time of the author's visit, the garden had not been open long, so time will tell whether the staff can continue to maintain the Palmetum in a beautiful state as visitor numbers increase, and the months and years pass by.
+Of course at this time the garden had not been open long, so time will tell whether the staff are able to continue maintaining the Palmetum in a beautiful state as the visitor numbers increase, and the months and years pass by.